-Born in 1939 in Omdurman, Sudan, Ishag currently lives and works in the Burry neighbourhood of Khartoum.
+Born in 1939 in Omdurman, Sudan, Ishag lives and works in Khartoum.

 Depicting scenes of women’s lives in the earthy tones of the sun, sand and sky, the work of painter Kamala Ibrahim Ishag has historically challenged the traditional male perspective of art in Sudan.